 - If you are propagating in the same pot, repot the tuber after it grows 2-3 or more leaves.

 - Place the pot in a bright place and avoid overwatering.

 After the Variegated String of Heart flowers, you can collect its seeds can propagate them.

 Quick Steps to Propagate Variegated Strings by Seeds

 - Take a small container and soak the seeds in lukewarm water overnight.
-Alternatively, you can soak them and sprout in a wet paper towel.

 - Maintain the growing environment.
 You can use a heating mat to sprout them well.